OID Repository

 </oid-database>

-When users query the database, the above description will be rendered as shown on the display example.
+Once added to the OID repository, the above description will be displayed as shown on the display example.